Many More Maps

 14. The Sloop Inn

-The most identifiable landmark on St Ives’ harbour is The Sloop Inn.
+The most identifiable landmark right in front of St Ives’ harbour beach is The Sloop Inn.
 It’s also the most popular pub in St Ives.

 The Sloop Inn is a Grade II listed building, so it’s definitely something special.
 It’s also one of the oldest pubs in Cornwall, so if you want a taste of what a true smuggler’s inn feels like, just step inside!